bdcampbell.net

 I wish I could pretend to have participated in some really eye-opening programming assignments during my undergraduate experience.
 There were none.
 I had chosen to be a business major.
 Most assignments had to do with crunching numbers in formulas in a spreadsheet, balancing columns of numbers, playing out a case study in corporate america, or learning about the psychology of human beings and how they motivate each other or make decisions.
 There were no late night geek sessions or special keys to hidden caches of next generation computing machines.
 Basically, there is no Bill Gates story here.
 But, I became a well rounded human being.
 I learned about how the real world works.
 Yes, of course, it was a depressing time, but it was a back-drop from which the rest of my life could be judged (and thus, wildly exciting and productive).
 And, I did fun things with real people in the physical world.
 We should never underestimate the need for that to the human psyche, eh?
 Business assignments were straight-forward.
 There were no stories of going to the computer lab on Friday night to do an hour's worth of coding and waking up Sunday afternoon having missed the first game and in a deep sweat for not being able to find a coding mistake that was having mischievous consequences.
 The question of how to get back to the world of computers was an upcoming ten year story (of which you get a jist of it from the projects).

 Anyway, I was out in that so-called real world, auditing the actions of so-called real people for the good of society who could be harmed by their misuse of fiduciary power.
 I was writing many formulae within Lotus 1-2-3 spreadsheets on very heavy portable computers.
 And, I was making a name for myself in the insurance industry.
 I had a knack for actuarial tables.
 I could almost say I liked them (well I did like them more than most auditing tasks).
 Then, I learned something that many people probably don't know.
 Auditors are not even allowed to write programs to verify people's analyses.
 We have to use algorithms that have been tied into programs that have been frozen - meaning that they aren't alterable.
 Every time I used a program to verify something in the financial statements, I had to check the size of the program in bits, date of the program to the second, and name of the program to the letter.
 And, since commercial insurance companies make so much of their profits based on state-approved actuarial loss tables, the program that calculated loss table ratios of experience versus charged premiums had to run on a special machine - one that could not be tampered with.
 There was no external drive.
 It was loaded with the program in Cleveland and sent to Boston for use.
 It was a Radio Shack Tandy machine that looked as much like a radio as a computer.
 Just one more box for me to lug around to the client (making those defiant days when you just have to take public transportation to be socially conscious a real challenge).
 With all that, I got reprimanded once for leaving the machine out of my sight in the home office (not the client, mind you), while I caught a quick lunch.
-Yeah, I was about to bring my radio computer to the Sbarro of the day.
+Right — as if I was about to bring my radio computer to Sbarro.
 I was being brainwashed to hate computers.
-Perhaps I shouldn't have mentioned my interest in converting my career to become a process consultant so I could participating in programming some solutions.
+Perhaps I shouldn't have mentioned my interest in converting my career to become a process consultant so I could participate in programming solutions to societal issues.
 I hadn't considered the conspiracy angle before this exact moment (hence the benefit of writing one's story).
 Anyway, the surprise of this project was the treatment of the computers used as our allies.
 The lesson was the respect I got for potentially tampered code (it could get a multi-millionaire to invest in a stock she otherwise would not).
 OK.
 Fast forward to more optimistic times...

-Airport runway control at a ficticious airport
+Airport runway control at a fictitious airport

 After a series of programs that seemed no more advanced than what I had tinkered with in high school (but which taught me the Pascal programming language), I had finally found a program assignment that smelled like challenging new skills development.
-I was taking that most dangerous of dangerous classes, Data Structures; the course where hardcore computer scientists learn about the metrics of their craft (speed, size, and the trade-offs therein).
+I was taking that most dangerous of dangerous classes, Data Structures — the course where hardcore computer scientists learn about the metrics of their craft (speed, size, and the trade-offs therein).
 That course is just too addictive while being strict in its vocabulary and approach.
 All too many computer science students come out of that course inside a new found, lead-walled, thinking box.
 That affectation was a big deal until recently when container objects started being thrown around as part of computing frameworks (and no longer need to be the all-intensive focus of data structure loving individuals).
 I was one of the addicts.
 Coding queues, stacks, sorts, and linked lists was just too euphoric for my own good.
-Connecting them to cute little, realtime visualizations made of x's, o's, and line segments made it more fun yet.
+Connecting them to cute little, real-time visualizations made of x's, o's, and line segments made it more fun yet.

 Luckily, some clown at Cornell had unleashed a wicked computer virus (the first successful worm) on to the national academic network and I was forced to deal with a whole heluva lot outside of the airport simulation task at hand.
-Like a wax-on, wax-off exercise of patience to teach me the insides of a Poisson distribution, I struggled against La Bomba - a cute little Macintosh graphic that filled the screen with a black, mostly circular bomb that grinningly identified, 'your core memory has been corrupted and the machine has froze solid as a result'.
+Like a wax-on, wax-off exercise of patience to teach me the insides of a Poisson distribution, I struggled against La Bomba - a cute little Macintosh graphic that filled the screen with a black, mostly circular bombs that grinningly identified, 'your core memory has been corrupted and the machine has frozen solid as a result'.
 The virus didn't just infect core memory.
 It infected the floppy disks we saved our programs on.
 Any one of us on any of the two hundred Macintosh boxes could read off a diskette and drop the bomb on all other 199 users in a manner of minutes.
 And, should we get the whole campus allotment clean, some externally networked box could bring it back to us.
 How utterly frustrating for those of us who had no idea what was going on (those of us who actually worked alone on our programming assignments because we worked full-time during the day).
 I kept imaging what would happen if real air traffic software ran in a similarly networked manner, across the world.
 The project took three times as long to finish as it should have (and ten times as many floppy disks).
-For me, data structures was not the course experience other shiny new converts of later years had experienced (but, don't get me wrong, lectures were pure pleasure, the book was as useful as the Meaning of Life, and the tests were as fun to take as a jello swimming event.
+For me, data structures was not the course experience other shiny new converts of later years had experienced (but, don't get me wrong, lectures were pure pleasure, the book was as useful as the Meaning of Life, and the tests were as fun to take as a jello swimming event).
 I had battled an unknown force which made precise, mathematically sound code of little value.
 My surprise was how ruthless a computer virus could be to a highly regarded computer lab.
-My lesson was to be on the look out for project issues that might not seem too important but could become number one, critical path legend.
+My lesson was to be on the look out for project issues that might not seem too important but could become a number one critical path legend.

 A first database to manage credit card billing allocations

 So, I couldn't get back to computer programming projects through the firm.
 I chose to go back to business school and take an advanced degree that got me programming intensively.
 Information science can be about the worth of information, the structuring of information to create knowledge, or the meta data description of information.
 Or, information science can be about discovering, processing, and disseminating information without necessarily knowing the meaning of what's being passed around.
-To get back on a computer science track, choose a program with a strong focus on the latter (while learning all you can about the rest of it).
+To get back on a computer science track, I choose a program with a strong focus on the latter (while learning all you can about the rest of it).
 Most of the programming tasks in business graduate school are nicely academic, especially when you are working nearly full-time and can't dally with programming teams all day long.
 Since a project isn't quite the learning experience without other people to change your thinking, I choose a representative project from my work life at the time new ideas from grad school were filling my noggin.

 Working for a credit card processing department within the second largest bank in a midwest state, I saw a lot of data as I contemplated information science.
 Monthly, I received a tape of transactions for every merchant or cardholder for eigthy-four banks who authorized each buying or selling involved in a Visa or Mastercard processed event.
 There are many possible problems that can come up with credit card transactions.
 You probably guessed that fraud was the biggest issue.
 Yes, in fact, Visa and Mastercard together wrote off $4 billion worth of fraud in 1988.
 That amount is allocated to the rate they charge for each transaction (something like .000000767 cents per transaction, if memory serves).
 Each of those eighty-four banks could choose to protect themselves against fraud via various services (a sophisticated market, for sure).
 The reporting organization that worked with Visa and Mastercard to record all those transactions was located in Columbus, GA (a nice place to go in January for a yearly meeting, I can vouch for).
 They did not want to figure out who to charge various expenses to.
 They just lumped those charges and I got to decide which bank should receive which allocation of these miscellaneous monthly charges.
 It was like no auditing task I ever was assigned.
 I got to be creative and yet try to be fair based on my sense of ethics (which had been challenged in a philosophy course more thoroughly than most undergraduates).
 I decided to automate this allocation process.
 First, I learned how to convert the reporting tape into a stream of text and floating point values (millions of them).
 Then, I learned how to write simple aggregation routines to get buckets of subtotals.
 Then, I wrote an allocation algorithm that used the subtotals to dictate percent of charge allocated.
 Then, being a good auditor, I created a second method for cross-checking my totals allocated.
 Lastly, the step I considered a growth step worthy of my business school prerequisites, I called the eighty-four banks and spoke with the person who has power over fraud protection decisions.
 I introduced myself and sent them my algorithm in a written format (via interbank mail).
 Then then called me to challenge my decisions (which did change over time as I learned more about bank behavior - the lesson is to charge those who can change bad behavior the most - not those who can't really change their behavior based on mitigating circumstances).
 The surprise the project offerred was the thrill of automating a tedious manual task.
-The lessons were many about human behavior and the ability of a computer program to outperform a human being in allocating large, tedious, series of numbers.
+The lessons were many about human behavior and the ability of a computer program to outperform a human being in allocating a large and tedious series of numbers.

 Job control and COBOL programs that pay field agents due commission